-Financial aid suspension will result from failure to:
+Financial aid suspension will result from:

-- Complete the minimum required number of credits required during the term - 2.
-Maintain a cumulative GPA of at least 2.0 for undergraduates and 3.0 for graduates - 3.
-Graduate prior to exceeding the maximum number of credits allowed for the student's program (see # 9 above) - 4.
-Meet the requirements of an appeal approval.
-A student who is suspended again after failing to meet these requirements, must attend on his/her own without financial aid and earn the required cumulative GPA in order to regain eligibility (see Makeup).
+- Failure to complete the minimum percentage of credits required. - 2.
+Academic Disqualification, Dismissal, or removed from program as defined by the catalog. - Exceeding the maximum number of credits allowed for the student's program prior to graduation - 4.
+Failure to meet the requirements of an appeal approval.
+A student, who is suspended again after failing to meet these requirements, MUST attend on his/her own without financial aid and earn the required cumulative GPA in order to regain eligibility (see Makeup).
 Subsequent appeals may be considered if a student has experienced unusual, extenuating circumstances.

-Reinstatement
+Reinstatement:

-- 1. Appeals: A student whose financial aid has been suspended may appeal that decision.
+- Probation: A student of falls below the minimum percentage of cumulative credits will be placed on probation if in the most recent semester he or she has completed at least 75% of the credits attempted.
+Students on probation will be monitored every semester until they are back in good standing. - 2.
+Appeals: A student whose financial aid has been suspended may appeal that decision.
 Appeals should be directed to the Financial Aid Office.
-Appeal forms are available in the Financial Aid Office or under the "Forms" section on the Financial Aid Office's web page.
+Appeal forms are available in the Financial Aid Office or under the "Forms" section on each campus's web page.
 Written documentation is required for appeals for financial aid reinstatement.
 The Financial Aid Office will review all appeals to determine whether reinstatement of aid will be granted.
-If the appeal is approved, the student will be placed on financial aid probation for one semester and the student must meet the condition(s) of her/his appeal.
-Failure to regain good standing status within the probation semester will result in the suspension of future financial aid.
-Consult the Financial Aid Office for specific information on the appeal process. - 2.
-Makeup: A student who does not wish to appeal or whose appeal has been denied may regain eligibility by attending course(s) during a subsequent term, at the student's expense.
-A student must complete the number of credits for which
+If the appeal is approved, the student will be placed on financial aid probation and evaluated each semester.
+Continued funding will be based on passing 75% of the credits attempted each semester or regaining eligibility under the policy.

+3. Makeup: A student who does not wish to appeal or whose appeal has been denied may regain eligibility by attending course(s) during a subsequent term, at the student's expense.
+The student will be reinstated once the 75% completion rate has been reached and the student is in good academic standing with the University.

-- s/he received aid and must earn the required cumulative GPA.
-This process may take no more than two consecutive semesters.
-It is the student's responsibility to notify the Financial Aid Office when makeup is complete. - Disbursements: Funds cannot be disbursed for prior semesters when a student had failed to maintain satisfactory academic progress.
+Disbursements: Funds cannot be disbursed for prior semesters when a student had failed to maintain satisfactory academic progress.
 Approval of appeals is for the semester of the appeal only and not for a preceding term.